tombrille/svelteplot/src/routes/features/scales/+page.md

 ### Point scale

 Point scales map a discrete input domain to single coordinates in your plot.
-SveltePlot automatically choses a point scale if you're mapping categorical data to an extent-less mark, like the [dot](/marks/dot) mark.
-In the following example, the car manufactors are categorical data so the plot uses a point scale for the x scale.
+SveltePlot automatically chooses a point scale if you're mapping categorical data to an extent-less mark, like the [dot](/marks/dot) mark.
+In the following example, the car manufacturers are categorical data so the plot uses a point scale for the x scale.

 ```svelte live
 <script>